 The PhD in Global Health (INDIGO) brings doctoral researchers from a range of disciplines and nationalities together to discuss, debate, and collaborate on key issues in Global Health.
 While working towards their independent theses, INDIGO researchers appreciate the unique opportunity to work, socialise, and learn alongside other PhD candidates in the Centre

-The International Doctorate in Global Health (INDIGO) was established in 2009 as the first international doctoral programme in global health.
-The programme is specifically aimed at those with a keen interest in improving health and wellbeing through research, education, and service, in collaboration with communities, other academic institutions, civil-society, and governments throughout the world.
+The International Doctorate in Global Health (INDIGO) was Established in 2009 as the first international doctoral programme in global health, the PhD Global Health is specifically aimed at those with a keen interest in improving health and wellbeing through research, education, and service, in collaboration with communities, other academic institutions, civil-society, and governments throughout the world.
 INDIGO offers a unique opportunity for doctoral researchers from diverse cultural and educational backgrounds to study at Ireland’s leading university, under the tutelage of an international panel of supervisors.

 Dr Frédérique Vallieres

 Programme Aims & Structure

 The PhD in Global Health (INDIGO) programme aims to provide promising early-stage researchers with a world-class experience and scholarship.
 A four-year, full-time, programme with a highly flexible structure, INDIGO aims to produce leaders in global health research, policy, and practice.
 Candidates are strongly encouraged to conduct their research outside of an academic setting.
 The majority of our current doctoral researchers spend a minimum of 50% of their doctoral degree conducting research within existing global health programmes, in collaboration with one of CGH’s many national and international partners.
 In addition to their own research obligations, doctoral researchers are expected to attend and participate in the Centre’s weekly PhD research seminars, held every Thursday during lunchtime.